Nanofus/novel.js/README.md

 `game.json` is a JavaScript Object Notation file - a neat way to work with structured information.
 The top level of the structure contains the following variables:
 - `gameName` - Use this to set your game's name.
 - `version` - The game's version number.
-- `inventory` - A list of the player's items and other variables.
+- `inventories` - A list of lists of the player's items and other variables.
 - `scenes` - A list of the game's scenes, i.e. views, areas, different texts the player can see.
 - `presets` - Pre-defined strings that can contain tags and be embedded in scenes and choices.
 See [definition](#tag-and-string-presets)
 - `settings` - Settings to edit, some of which can also be made visible to the player.